 2. Learn to talk less and listen more.
-When you remain silent with your full attention and anticipation, you may draw out more from the other person.
-One of the basic skills in counselling and therapy is to remain quiet and provide a safe and supporting environment of empathy, genuineness, and unconditional acceptance.
-In such an environment, clients will reveal to you spontaneously what is on their mind.
+When you remain silent with your full attention and anticipation, you may draw out more from the person who is speaking.
+One of the basic skills in counselling and therapy is to remain quiet and provide a safe and supportive environment of empathy, genuineness, and unconditional acceptance.
+In such an environment, clients will often spontaneously reveal what is on their mind.

 3. Try to summarize or paraphrase what the other person has said to make sure you understand them correctly.
 This is one of the powerful Rogerian techniques emphasized by Peterson.

 4. Use a dialectical approach towards listening.
 Similar to PP 2.0, Peterson advocates this approach.
 We need to have the courage to pursue whatever is true, good, or meaningful, even when the truth brings us great pain.
-We also need to have the wisdom to balance between the security of our self-knowledge and personhood and the risk to learn something new and disruptive:
+We also need to have the wisdom of balancing between the security of our self-knowledge and personhood and the risk of learning something new and disruptive: